-Vernon walks to end ALS - Vernon Morning Star
+Vernon Walks to End ALS - Vernon Morning Star

-Family-friendly and fun, it unites Canadians in their desire to put an end to amyotrophic lateral sclerosis.
+This event shows support for the 3,000 Canadians and their families living with the disease; 400 of which are living in British Columbia.

-Among the 15 walks taking place across B.C. is the Vernon Walk which takes place on Saturday, June 8 at Polson Park.

-Registration for the walk starts at 10 a.m., the walk starts at 11 a.m.
+Among the 15 Walks taking place across B.C. is the Vernon Walk on Saturday, June 8 on Polson Park.
+Registration begins at 10 a.m. and the walk begins promptly at 11 a.m.

 “This event unites the country and rallies people affected by ALS,” said Wendy Toyer, Executive Director, ALS Society of BC.
 “Participants walk to show support for people living with and/or to honour the memory of a loved one lost.
 The Walk to End ALS inspires hope.
 Please join us.”